COXIT-CO/upwork_bot/README.md

 - *tests* is test coverage for entire project

 # How to run the app?
-Before running the application you need to do a lot of underlying work, so you might want to skip run for now untill you set up all properly
+Before running the application you need to do a lot of underlying work, so you might want to skip run for now untill you set up all right.
+So go to line#L34

 Execute following lines in your terminal:

 ```git clone https://github.com/COXIT-CO/upwork_bot.git``` or ```git clone git@github.com:COXIT-CO/upwork_bot.git```